Posted on 21st Jun 2021 by John Rosie

 Born in New Orleans at the beginning of the 20th century, Armstrong was one of the first great improvising jazz soloists to be recorded, and made solo performances the focal point of many jazz styles.
 He is also credited with popularising wordless, syllable-based ‘scat’ singing from his 1926 recording ‘Heebie Jeebies’.

-Known for his strong high notes, blues-based swinging style and fast improvisations, Armstrong built on the styles of earlier trumpet and cornet players such as Joe ‘King’ Oliver and Bunk Johnson, but he was also inspired by the fluidity and dexterity of New Orleans clarinettists such as Johnny Dodds.
+One of the most famous early jazz musicians, Armstrong is known for his strong high notes, blues-based swinging style and fast improvisations.
+He built on the styles of earlier trumpet and cornet players such as Joe ‘King’ Oliver and Bunk Johnson, but he was also inspired by the fluidity and dexterity of New Orleans clarinettists such as Johnny Dodds.
 His relaxed style of playing was a move away from the more staccato style of earlier horn players.